© Crown copyright 2021

 Children, young people, drivers and passenger assistants must clean their hands before boarding transport and again on disembarking.

-Drivers and passenger assistants should use alcohol hand rub or sanitiser at intervals throughout the journey, and should always do so after performing tasks such as helping a child into the vehicle or handling a child’s belongings.
+Drivers and passenger assistants should use hand sanitiser at intervals throughout the journey.
+They should always do so after performing tasks such as helping a child into the vehicle or handling a child’s belongings.

 The ‘catch it, bin it, kill it’ approach is very important.
 Schools will be reinforcing this message with children, and local authorities may also wish to consider reinforcing it in their communication with families.

 Children should be encouraged to carry tissues on home to school transport.
-These will need to be disposed of in a covered bin.
-Where it is not possible to have a bin on board, schools should have a suitable disposal process on arrival, in line with their process for disposing of face coverings.
-For more information, see 5.
-Minimising contact and mixing.
+These will need to be disposed of in a covered bin on transport or in school or college.

 Some children and young people with complex needs will struggle to maintain good respiratory hygiene, for example those who spit uncontrollably or use saliva as a sensory stimulant.
 This should be considered when deciding what safeguards should be put in place in order to support these children and young people and the staff working with them.
-For more information, see 5.
-Minimising contact and mixing.
+For more information, see 6.
+Consider how to minimise contact and maintain social distancing wherever possible.

-4. Introduce enhanced cleaning, including cleaning frequently touched surfaces often, using standard products such as detergents and bleach
+5. Maintain enhanced cleaning, including cleaning frequently touched surfaces often, using standard products such as detergents

 Coronavirus (COVID-19) is easy to kill on surfaces.
 Normal cleaning products will do this - specialist cleaning products are not needed.
 For more information on keeping public and private areas and modes of transport clean, read Coronavirus (COVID-19): safer transport guidance for operators.